-Oh, mornings.
-How I dislike thee.
-Let me count the (numerous) ways.
+Of all the things I dislike, early mornings take the cake.
 From too-early alarm clocks, to rushed showers, to toddlers busting in on me while I am frantically trying to dress myself for yet another crazy day — the madness is always the same.
 Whatever I can do to get us out of the house a little more quickly, saves me both time and a migraine.
 Because we all know that little ones have no concept of “eat quickly, we’re going to be late.”
 That’s one of the reasons I love freezer meals, especially for breakfast.
 Anything I can prepare in mass quantity over the weekend, and then quickly reheat during the week is a real lifesaver.
 We love oatmeal, and my girls are crazy about blueberries and bananas.
-So when I found this recipe online, I knew that I had stumbled upon a winner.
+So when I found this easy breakfast recipe online, I knew that I had stumbled upon a winner.
 And I was right!

 - Preheat the oven to 375 degrees.
-Mash three medium sized bananas into a measuring cup.
+Mash the bananas into a measuring cup.
 You should have approximately one and one-half cups of mashed banana.

-- Combine the banana mash into a large mixing bowl with two large eggs, 1/4 cup white sugar, 3/4 cup walnuts, 3/4 teaspoon vanilla extract, a 1/2 teaspoon of salt, and 3/4 teaspoon of baking powder.
+- Combine the banana mash into a large mixing bowl with the eggs, white sugar, walnuts, vanilla extract, salt, and baking powder.
 Whisk to combine.
-Then add two cups of milk.
-Whisk until smooth.

-- Stir in two and a half cup of old fashioned oats and eight ounces of frozen blueberries.
-Grease an 8×8 baking dish with non-stick cooking spray.
-(Or these cute little, freezer-friendly baking dishes).
-Then pour in the oatmeal mixture.
+- Grease an 8×8 baking dish with non-stick cooking spray and pour in the oatmeal mixture.

 - Bake in the oven for about 45 minutes, or until the top is golden brown, and the center is no longer liquid to the touch.
 (This is easy to check with a fork.)